All Episodes

 Well, I've always said from the beginning that we had to reach a point where the physical market actually commanded the price.

-So they're less incentivized to put their silver up into the market on the shelf and earn that spread and uh pocket fiat.
+So they're less incentivized to put their silver up into the market on the shelf and earn that spread and pocket fiat.

-So we're you know, in a place we haven't been in a long time.
+So we're, you know, in a place we haven't been in a long time.

 It reminds me of 1979.

-I'd visited her house, it's a long story, but she knew who I was.
+It's a long story, but she knew who I was.

-She called me a silver expert even way back then, and she said, What's going on in the silver market?
+She called me a silver expert even way back then.

-I mean, even she was paying attention, and it's it's kind of like that right now.
+And it's kind of like that right now.

-I think we are I don't think we're at a top.
+I think we are, I don't think we're at a top.

-We could be at a temporary top, I don't know.
+We could be at a temporary top.

-But I don't think we're at the we're not at where we need to be as far as calling a top in my studied view.
+But I don't think we're at the, we're not at where we need to be as far as calling a top in my studied view.

-Or you know what, I'm glad I bought gold before it hit 5,000.
+I'm glad I bought gold before it hit 5,000.

-Oh, I'm so glad I bought it at 4200.
+Oh, I'm so glad I bought it at 4,200.

 I'm so happy.